dpanangian/Emochat/README.md

 ## Run The apps

-Please replace the *folder-name* with the apps you're trying to open (EmotionClassifier or Simulation)
+Please replace the *folder-name* with the apps you're trying to open (for example, EmotionClassifier)

 1) Create migrations